Mattedigital/learning_log/mvc/mern-stack-tutorial.md

 app.use(bodyParser.json());
 ```

-This allows us to access req.body.whatever
+This allows us to access req.body.whatever.